suren-m/cw/labs/02_kubernetes/03_labels_and_annotations.md

 ---

 ## Exercise 2 - Annotations - used for metadata.
-Not an object identifier / selector
+Clients such as tools and libraries can retrieve this metadata.

 1. Annotate pods web1, web2 with "description='my description'" value